A Message to Service Providers

 Learn more about Sibshops and where they can be found.
 Sibshops are lively events for brothers and sisters of kids with special needs.
-With an emphasis on wellness and fun, Sibshop give kids a chance to meet other sibs, play outrageous games, talk about the good (and not-so-good) parts of having a sib with special needs with others who “get it” and have even more fun!
-There are now almost 300 Sibshops in eight countries!
+With an emphasis on wellness and fun, Sibshops give kids a chance to meet other sibs, play outrageous games, talk about the good (and not-so-good) parts of having a sib with special needs with others who “get it” and have even more fun!
+There are hundreds of Sibshops in eight countries!
 Read a summary of a University of Washington study about the lasting impact of Sibshops.

 Attend one of our workshops or a Sibshop training (even if you don’t want to run a Sibshop).
 We guarantee that you will think it is time well spent and you’ll learn—and laugh--a lot!
 It will also change how you look at the families you serve.
 We’d love to conduct workshops at your agency.
 Write to us and we can discuss details!

 • “What Siblings Would Like Parents and Service Providers to Know.”
 Written with the help of many sibs, this document is a collection of 20 great suggestions.

 • “I am Constantly Thinking About Bev’s Future” provides eye-opening insights into the concerns of older sibs.